 - Ask as many questions as you need until you are sure you understand what the doctor, nurse and/or discharge papers are stating.

 - Write down every detail, no matter how small.
 There is a lot of information to process and it is easy to forget or get confused.
+If possible, record the conversation with your phone (ask first!).

 - Make sure you understand what symptoms and side effects warrant a phone call to the doctor or a trip to the emergency room.
 For example, ask about fevers, bleeding, signs of infections, etc.